interplaynetary/free-association/research/commons/experiments/civil-society/playnetarium.md

 playnet exists wherever participants establish nodes, connected through mutual recognition interfaces.
 No central authority determines where resources flow - distribution emerges from the genuine mutual recognition of real contributions toward each other's self-actualization.

 **Join the Network:**
-Express your needs, surplus, and desire to participate through our free-association interface at [playnet.lol]
+Express your needs, surplus, and desire to participate through our free-association interface at [openassociation.org]